Skip to main contentSkip to main navigationSkip to footer content

 Here are the main differences between the two roles and how they affect the day-to-day work experience of each:

-- Period of preparation – Doctors spend a longer time training for the role, with the average period to become a fully licensed doctor in the US ranging from 10 to 14 years, compared to the 2-to-10-year time frame for becoming an FNP.
+• Period of preparation: Doctors spend more time training for the role.
+The average time to become a fully licensed doctor in the US is 10 to 14 years, compared to the 2-to-10-year time frame for becoming an FNP.

-- Workplace autonomy – Family nurse practitioners must work in cooperation with a physician, doctor, or other medical staff.
+• Workplace autonomy: Family nurse practitioners must cooperate with physicians, doctors, or other medical staff.

-- Writing prescriptions – FNPs also hold prescriptive authority for controlled substances in all 50 states and DC but can only prescribe medication if they have an established prescriber-patient relationship and have previously consulted the patient's medical history.
+• Writing prescriptions: FNPs also hold prescriptive authority for controlled substances in all 50 states and DC.
+Still, they can only prescribe medication if they have an established prescriber-patient relationship and have previously consulted the patient's medical history.

 Family nurse practitioners work in a wide variety of environments.
 Some of the most popular options for FNPs include: